Racism in Japan: Access to housing and other services

 A significant number of apartments, and some motels, night clubs, brothels, sex parlours and public baths in Japan have put up signs stating that foreigners are not allowed, or that they must be accompanied by a Japanese person to enter.

 In February 2002 plaintiffs sued a Hokkaido bathhouse in district court pleading racial discrimination, and on November 11 the Sapporo District Court ordered the bathhouse to pay the plaintiffs ¥1 million each in damages.

-In fact, there were a substantial number of lawsuits regarding discrimination against foreigners.
+There have been a substantial number of lawsuits regarding discrimination against foreigners.
 For example, in 2005, a Korean woman who attempted to rent a room was refused because she was not a Japanese citizen.
 She filed a discrimination lawsuit, and she won in Japanese court.

 "Discrimination toward foreign nationals in their searches for homes continues to be one of the biggest problems", said the head of the Ethnic Media Press Centre.
 Organizers of the service said they hope to eradicate the racism that prevents foreigners, particularly Non-Westerners, from renting apartments since there are currently no laws in Japan that ban discrimination.

 During the COVID-19 pandemic, many establishments started to exclude non-Japanese customers over fears that they would spread the coronavirus.
 For example, a ramen shop owner imposed a rule prohibiting non-Japanese people from entering the restaurant.